China says population fell for third year in a row in 2024

 But that has failed to reverse the demographic decline for a country that has long relied on its vast workforce as a driver of economic growth.

-Many blame falling birth rates on the soaring cost of living as well as the growing number of women going into the workforce and seeking higher education.
+Many say falling birth rates are due to the soaring cost of living, as well as the growing number of women going into the workforce and seeking higher education.

+Population decline is likely to continue due to gloomy economic prospects for young people and as Chinese women “confront entrenched labour market gender discriminations”, Yun Zhou, a sociologist at the University of Michigan, told AFP.

 People over 60 are expected to make up nearly a third of China’s population by 2035, according to the Economist Intelligence Unit, a research group.

-And data released Friday showed that the population aged 60 and over reached 310.31 million — just a few percentage points short of a quarter of the country and an increase from the nearly 297 million recorded in 2023.
+Data released on Friday showed that the population aged 60 and over reached 310.31 million — just a few percentage points short of a quarter of the country and an increase from nearly 297 million recorded in 2023.

+However, the data also showed China’s birth rate — among the lowest in the world — ticked up slightly from the previous year to 6.77 per 1,000 people.

+“This uptick is unlikely to last, as the population of childbearing-age women is projected to decline sharply in the coming decades,” said Zhao Litao, a senior research fellow at the National University of Singapore’s East Asian Institute.

+However, “the general trend of total population decline won’t change”, He told AFP.

+“Unless strong policies to encourage childbirth are introduced… the proportion of the elderly population will continue to rise.”

-In September, officials said they would gradually raise the statutory retirement age, which had not been raised for decades and had been among the lowest in the world.
+Officials said in September they would gradually raise the statutory retirement age, which was set at 60 and among the lowest in the world.
+It had not been raised for decades.

 The rules took effect from January 1.

-China’s current retirement age was set at a time of widespread scarcity and impoverishment, well before market reforms brought comparative wealth and rapid improvements in nutrition, health and living conditions.
+China’s previous retirement age was set at a time of widespread scarcity and impoverishment, before market reforms brought comparative wealth and rapid improvements in nutrition, health and living conditions.

-But in recent years, the world’s second-largest economy has had to contend with slowing growth, while a fast-greying population and a baby bust have piled pressure onto its pension and public health systems.
+The world’s second-largest economy now has to contend with slowing growth, while a fast-greying population and a baby bust have piled pressure on pension and public health systems.